How to be a Great Neighbour

 - Keep the volume of noise (including any music equipment, radios and televisions) as low as possible, especially at night.
 Position loud speakers well away from adjoining walls

 - Ensure your house alarm is set to turn off after 20 minutes if it is activated and make sure a key holder can be contacted if your house alarm goes off while you are on holiday

-- We can help to maintain a friendly relationship with our neighbours by communicating regularly with them, listening to any problems they have and discussing them to help find solutions.
+- We can help to maintain a friendly relationship with our neighbours by communicating regularly with them, listening to any problems they have and having open conversations to help find solutions.
 Keep your neighbours informed of any impending work or parties that may affect them.

 Great neighbours make great neighbourhoods.

-If you do unfortunately experience anti-social behaviour, you can report it here and select the option to ‘report anti-social behaviour’.
+If you do experience anti-social behaviour, you can report it here and select the option to ‘report anti-social behaviour’.